FusionAuth/terraform-provider-fusionauth/docs/resources/user.md

 In addition to all arguments above, the following attributes are exported:

+* `two_factor_recovery_codes` - A server-generated list of recovery codes.
+These may be used in place of a code provided by an MFA factor.
+They are single use.
+If a recovery code is used in a disable request, all MFA methods are removed.
+If, after that, a Multi-Factor method is added, a new set of recovery codes will be generated.
 * `verification_ids` - The list of all verifications that exist for a user.
 This includes the email and phone identities that a user may have.
 The values from emailVerificationId and emailVerificationOneTimeCode are legacy fields and will also be present in this list.
   * `one_time_code` - A one time code that will be paired with the verificationIds[x].id.
   * `type` - The identity type that the verification Id is for.
 This identity type, along with verificationIds[x].value , matches exactly one identity via user.identities[x].type.